East End of London: Uncertain boundaries

 The extramural eastern wards of Bishopsgate Without and the Portsoken.

 The East End lies east of the Roman and medieval walls of the City of London and north of the River Thames.
 Aldgate Pump on the edge of the City is regarded as the symbolic start of the East End.
 On the river, the Tower Dock inlet, just west of the Tower of London and Tower Bridge marks the beginning of the London Borough of Tower Hamlets and its older predecessors.

 Beyond these reference points, the East End has no official or generally accepted boundaries; views vary as to how much of wider East London lies within it.

 In extending from the line of the former walls, the area is taken to include the small ancient extramural City wards of Bishopsgate Without and the Portsoken (as established until 21st century boundary reviews).
 The various channels of the River Lea are sometimes viewed as the eastern boundary.

 Beyond the small eastern extramural wards, the narrowest definition restricts the East End to the modern London Borough of Tower Hamlets.
 A more common preference is to add to Tower Hamlets the former parish and borough of Shoreditch (including Hoxton and Haggerston), which is now the southern part of the modern London Borough of Hackney.
 Other commentators prefer a definition broader still, encompassing districts such as West Ham, East Ham, Leyton, Walthamstow, parts or all of Hackney (the district, rather than the larger modern borough) and Ilford.

-The wider East London area might be said to comprise, or approximate to, the two eastern wards of the City, the former Tower Division and those parts of London east of the Lea.
+The wider East London area might be said to comprise, or approximate to, the two eastern wards of the City, the former Tower Division and those parts of London east of the Lea (known as Metropolitan Essex').